shayan1995/ticketX/README.md

 ● User see all the events that he/she ordered

 Division of Labor:
-● Shayan: multiple models, devise, and strip implementation
+● Shayan: multiple models, devise, and stripe implementation
 ● Mike: CSS styling and views
-● Kyra: Event model views controller DB
-● Kendal: CSS styling and views
+● Kyra: Event Order model, all views+controllers, DB associations ● Kendal: CSS styling and views